Safe And Positive Programs For Our Youth

 The primary focus of the Summer Oasis program is to give youth (especially those with limited alternatives during the summer) a fun, safe, positive, structured summer option.
 Certified teachers lead engaging, fun, and academically beneficial activities such as leisure reading and writing, workshops with knowledgeable adults on topics such as basic life skills and financial literacy, as well as games that strive to develop and strengthen their intellects and challenge their problem-solving abilities.
-Youth may also take advantage of the opportunity to build their athletic talents and skills by participating in basketball, martial arts, golf and tennis.
+Youth may also take advantage of the opportunity to build their talents and skills by participating in basketball and a photography group.

 Summer Oasis is targeted to families with low to moderate incomes, however all are welcome to apply.
 To attend, participants must register and purchase a program t-shirt for $10.
-The 2019 season begins Monday, July 1 - Friday, August 9, Monday - Friday from 5:00 - 8:30 p.m.
+The 2019 season ran from Monday, July 1 - Friday, August 9, Monday - Friday from 5:00 - 8:30 p.m.

 Winter Oasis is an After School Program for elementary and middle school students that meets October 7 through June 19, Monday through Thursday from 2:45-6 p.m. at the Wally Choice Community Center, 49 Maple Avenue in Montclair.
 The children can do their homework, receive tutoring, make friends and have fun.
 The program focuses primarily on homework, studying and organizational skills.
 Students may also get help in core curriculum subjects and special programs.
 We thank Toni's Kitchen for providing the program with sandwiches and dessert.
 For more information, call Mrs. Guthrie at 973-744-9094.